On this dayDec 28, 1956

 After Boycott Ends, Pregnant Black Woman Shot on Montgomery Bus

 From December 1, 1955, until December 20, 1956, Black residents of Montgomery, Alabama, boycotted the city bus system to protest their poor treatment on the racially segregated buses.
-Participants faced threats, violence, and harassment, but were ultimately victorious in December 1956 when the United States Supreme Court ruled bus segregation unconstitutional in Browder v.
+Participants faced threats, violence, and harassment, but were ultimately victorious in December 1956 when the U.S. Supreme Court ruled bus segregation unconstitutional in Browder v.
 Gayle.

 After the ruling and official repeal of the city's bus segregation policies, the Black community returned to integrated buses.
 But Black riders now faced the threat of violence from white residents who resented the boycott and its results.
 In a terrifying development, snipers began to target the buses soon after integrated riding commenced.